rabinadk1/covaplad/README.md

 ### Install necessary requirements

-You need to have _python_ as well as _pip_ installed in your system to run this project. _MariaDB_ also need to be explicitly installed and configured as per your convinience.
+You need to have [_python_](https://www.python.org/) as well as _pip_ installed in your system to run this project. [_MariaDB_](https://mariadb.org/) also need to be explicitly installed and configured as per your convinience.
+You can also install [XAMPP](https://www.apachefriends.org/index.html), which comes with [MariaDB](https://mariadb.org/) and [PHPMyAdmin](https://www.phpmyadmin.net/), if you do not like to tinker much with your system.

 To install python dependencies, follow the following steps. _Note: The following instructions assumed you have **Python 3** for the `python` command._